mka111/DNA-sequence-detection-HMM-/README.md

 You need to implement two functions.
 HMM.logprob() calculates the probability of a particular sequence of states and characters.
 HMM.viterbi() uses the Viterbi algorithm to calculate the most likely sequence of states given a sequence of DNA characters.
 In other words, logprob() computes log(P(sequence, states)) and viterbi() computes argmax_states P(sequence, states).

+The input file is "small.txt" which is a single sequence of letters A, C, T, G

 Run the code using command:
 ```
 python a3_template.py "small.txt"